Robert Hafner: Compositions covered

 Hafner co-wrote the song "Turn Him Down" with K.C.
 Reeth.
 It was recorded by Emmett Lord and released as the B side of "Woman" on Liberty 55491 in 1962.
 It was given a forecast of moderate sales potential by Billboard in its September 8 issue.
-Also that year it was covered by another group, Rochell & the Candles with the new title, "Turn Her Down" and released as the B side of their Challenge singe, "Each Night".
+Also that year it was covered by another group, Rochell & the Candles with the new title, "Turn Her Down" and released as the B side of their Challenge single, "Each Night".
 A girl group called The Cupons released their version backed with "Be Your Love Tonight" on the Impact label in 1964.
 Later covers of the song have been by The Pussywillows on their 1988 Spring Fever! album, and Japanese punk / garage girl group, MELLViNS as the B side of their 2015 single, "One Fine Day".

 Film and other

 In 1959, Hafner and Tony Hilder had small parts in the film The Hideous Sun Demon, a sci-fi horror film directed by Tom Boutross and Robert Clarke.
 During his life he wrote several screenplays and novels.